Best Diet Shakes for Weight Loss (2026): 6 Ranked Picks

 Use it for: Plant-based eaters as the default RTD pick.
 Also reasonable for dairy-intolerant eaters who can't use whey-based options.

-3. Best for Hitting High Protein Targets: Huel Black Edition (Powder)
+Check current price on Amazon →3.
+Best Diet Shake for Hitting High Protein Targets: Huel Black Edition (Powder)

 Per 2-scoop serving: 400 cal, 40g protein, 17g carbs, 6g fiber, 2g sugar, 17g fat.
 Cal/g protein: 10.0.